Cheap Vacations At U.S. National Parks

 1. Free and Cheap Ways to Visit the National Parks

-Additionally, each year there are several fee-free park days to visit.
-In 2022, those dates are Jan.
-17 (Martin Luther King, Jr. Birthday), April 16 (Beginning of National Parks Week), August 4 (Anniversary of the Great American Outdoors Act), Sept.
-24 (National Public Lands Day) and Nov.
+Additionally, each year, there are several fee-free park days to visit.
+In 2023, those dates are Jan.
+16 (Martin Luther King, Jr. Birthday), April 22 (Beginning of National Parks Week), August 4 (Anniversary of the Great American Outdoors Act), Sept.
+23 (National Public Lands Day), and Nov.
 11 (Veterans Day).

 2. Get to Know Your Region’s History and Ecology at Parks

 What better way for families to save on cash than to hike the trails of their favorite park?
 No cost recreation includes facilities to fish, bike ride, or share a picnic while watching the sunset.
 Visitors get a world of experiences by visiting UNESCO World Heritage Sites at such national parks as Mesa Verde, where the world’s largest archeological preserve in North America lies.
-Glacier Bay, a marine park in the state of Alaska, has one of the nation’s largest biosphere reserves.
+Glacier Bay, a marine park in Alaska, has one of the nation’s largest biosphere reserves.

-Couple canoeing in the swamps of Congaree National Park, South Carolina
+Couple canoeing in the swamps of Congaree National Park, South Carolina - cheapest national parks to visit

 Canoe (or try inner tubing!) past cypress knees through the swampy terrain of Congaree National Park.

-While traveling during off times may not sound that appealing, that’s when many national parks offer great deals on accommodations, tours and services.
+While traveling during off times may not sound that appealing, that’s when many national parks offer great deals on accommodations, tours, and services.
 Plan your national parks adventure at the beginning or toward the last few weeks of a season to save on your budget.

 Families looking to see the beauty and grandeur of national parks without the crowds will see firsthand what the locals experience year-round.
 September brings the very best of fall foliage in Alaska.
 May and June usually have more temperate weather conditions, allowing for the best travel in warmer regions of the country.